zmon1010/kendo-ui-core/docs/knowledge-base/map_reverse_location_coordinates.md

 I am receiving the data in _\[Longitude, Latitude\]_ format, but when the data is bound to Kendo Map it is handled as _\[latitude, longitude\]_.

 ## Solution
 There is no built-in solution.
-Check the [suggested workaround](#suggested-workaround) instead.
+Check the [suggested workarounds](#suggested-workarounds) instead.

-## Suggested Workaround
+## Suggested Workarounds

 The Map widget excepts the location field in the _[Latitude, Longitude]_ format and if you are receiving the data in reversed order you should modify the array prior to the binding.
 You could use **schema.parse** to modify the array: